hyperledger/iroha/tools/kagami/README.md

-# Kagami
+# Kagami (Teacher and Exemplar and/or Looking glass)

-This tool is used to generate and validate the automatically generated data files shipped with Iroha.
+Generate and validate the automatically generated data files shipped with Iroha.

 ### Building